 Presently, the majority of COVID-19 reports are coming from RT-PCR (reverse transcription-polymerase chain reaction), and it is the gold-standard test for COVID-19.
-RT-PCR first converts viral RNA into DNA, then amplifies that DNA.
+RT-PCR first converts viral RNA (ribonucleic acid) into DNA (deoxyribonucleic acid), then amplifies that DNA.
 PCR (polymerase chain reaction) amplifies or replicates a small segment of the DNA several thousands of times, making it easy to be detected.
 As SARS-CoV-2 is an RNA virus that contains RNA, RT-PCR can help detect them.
 This test requires a few hours.
 The detection of viral RNA is only possible when the virus is present in the body, and someone is actively infected.
-Viral RNA is present in the body before antibodies get formed or signs and symptoms develop.
+Viral RNA is present in the body before antibodies or signs and symptoms develop.
 As a result, this test helps in diagnosis much early.

-The likelihood of this test detecting the virus depends on the collection method and the time passed since infection.
+The likelihood of this test detecting the virus depends on the collection method and the time passed since the infection.
 Throat swabs are only recommended in the first week, as the virus moves deeper into the respiratory tract, multiplies in the lungs, and abandons the throat.
 During the second week, sputum collection is preferred.
 The samples can be obtained by throat swabs, nasopharyngeal swabs, sputum, or saliva.
 Nasal and throat swabs are 63% sensitive to RT-PCR, the pharyngeal swab is 32%, and the sputum is almost 75% sensitive.

 PCR is beneficial when it comes to identifying individuals early in the course of infection.
 Such individuals can be isolated, and their contacts (people they came in contact with) can be quarantined too.
 It helps in breaking the transmission chain.

-RT-PCR can be labor-intensive, and as it is such an extensive process, errors can happen anywhere from sampling to analysis.
+RT-PCR can be labor-intensive, and as it is an extensive process, errors can happen anywhere from sampling to analysis.
 30% of the time, the reports can be false-negative.